An algebraic description of screw dislocations in SC and BCC crystal lattices: Remarks and Discussions from Physical Viewpoints

-Let us assume that $\rho > 2|y_0|$.
-Then, using the property of the Epstein zeta function \cite[Cor.~1.4.4]{Tr}, we can show that the energy $E_{\rho,N}(\cS)$ is finite even for $N \to \infty$ (see \insSSS{appendix}). }
+} Let us assume that $\rho > 2|y_0|$.
+Then, using the property of the Epstein zeta function \cite[Cor.~1.4.4]{Tr}, we can show that \revsSSS{the principal part of the energy $E_{\rho,N}(\cS)$, } is finite even for $N \to \infty$ (see \insSSS{appendix}). \revsSS{Thus, it is expected that $E_{\rho,N}(\cS)$ is also finite even for $N \to \infty$ due to the reason similar to Proposition~\ref{prop:remainder}, although we have not been able to prove this conjecture so far, either. }

-\insS{ This shows that the properties of \insSS{zeta} functions enable us to evaluate the discrete system in a rigorous manner.
+\revsSS{ These results show that the properties of zeta functions may enable us to evaluate the discrete system in a rigorous manner.
 We believe that our investigation is necessary for clarifying discrete systems, e.g., in the framework of the classical statistical mechanics. }